fcortes/turing-machine-simulator/README.md

 				Maximum number of steps
 		--limit [true]:
 				Limit number of steps
+		--just_steps [false]:
+        		Prints out just the number of steps

 ## Examples
 Try running the following commands to see the simulator working